 Certain medications are often provided to offset the chemicals which cause cravings and withdrawals.
 For addiction to heroin and other opioids, methadone is commonly used to ease cravings.
 It is first introduced at a relatively high dose, and the patient is gradually weaned off, taking smaller and smaller amounts.

 For many patients, the psychological aspect of rehabilitation is the key.
 This is typical of issues with less physically addictive drugs.
-Counseling has a major role to play in the treatment of all addiction, accompanying other treatment tactics.
+Counseling has a major role to play in the treatment of all addictions, accompanying other treatment tactics.

 Cognitive-behavioral therapy is a common form of counseling.
 It helps patients to identify situational triggers and avoid them.